Ner Israel Rabbinical College

 IPEDS uses the Classification of Instructional Programs (CIP) standard, so the categories may not match the exact concentrations offered by Ner Israel Rabbinical College.

-In false, the most common bachelors degree concentration at Ner Israel Rabbinical College was N/A with N/A degrees awarded.
+In 2021, the most common bachelors degree concentration at Ner Israel Rabbinical College was Talmudic Studies. with 49 degrees awarded.

 This visualization illustrates the percentage of degree-majors recipients from bachelors degree programs at Ner Israel Rabbinical College according to their major.